NightmareVCO/NightmareVCO/README.md

         🌍 Living in the Dominican Republic 🇩🇴, eager to contribute globally and deliver quality software.
     </li>
     <li>
-        💻 Experienced in SpringBoot, NextJS, React Native, and a wide array of tools and platforms to improve results.
+        💻 Experienced in SpringBoot, NextJS, AstroJS, React Native, and a wide array of tools and platforms to improve results.
     </li>
 <li>
     📊 Fascinated by data engineering and the potential of AI, with a interest in building scalable solutions.